fmaclen/hollama/README.md

 ### Features

 - Streams responses
-- Saves sessions/context in a local JSON file (though it would be interesting to move that behavior to the browser's `localStorage` so it can run on Cloudflare Pages)
+- Saves sessions/context in your browser's `localStorage`
 - Uses the browser's built-in TTS to read the last AI message out loud

 ## Developing